JohnLCaron/rlauxe/README.md

 See _PlotPollingNoStyles.kt_.

-## Comparison audits and CSDs

-ConsistentSampling is used in either case.
-This assigns large psuedo-random numbers to each ballot, orders the ballots by that number, and selects the first ballots that use any contest that needs more samples, until all contests have at least contest.estSampleSize in the sample of selected ballots.

-In practice, its unclear whether there's much difference for Comparison audits when the CSD is complete or not (see plots below).
-It appears that the assort value changes when there is a discrepency between the CVR and MVR, but not otherwise.

-See ComparisonAssorter.overstatementError() in core/Assorter.kt (from SHANGRLA Audit.py class Assorter):

-    assorter that corresponds to normalized overstatement error for an assertion

-    If `use_style == true`, then if the CVR contains the contest but the MVR does not, that is considered to be an overstatement, because the ballot is presumed to contain the contest .

-    If `use_style == False`, then if the CVR contains the contest but the MVR does not, the MVR is considered to be a non-vote in the contest .

-TODO: whats the reasoning for the above?

-For !hasCSD, we wont select unvoted contests to be in the sample, since they arent recorded.
-So then if we see an unvoted contest on the MVR, the case where the MVR contains the contest but not the CVR, then...

 ## Polling Vs Comparison with/out CSD Estimated Sample sizes

 The following plot shows polling with CSD vs comparison with CSD vs comparison without CSD at different margins: